Browse by Medical Category

 As part of its aim to reduce health disparities and achieve optimal health for children and adolescents in resource-limited settings of the developing world, the Division of Global Health at MassGeneral Hospital for Children focuses on a number of service delivery initiatives.

 Addressing the needs of children in conflict and crisisChildren are among the first and most severely impacted by the consequences of conflict and crisis.
-In fact, as a result of their inherent vulnerability, children are disproportionately impacted by war, social unrest, disaster and economic crisis.
-Brett Nelson, MD, MPH, DTM&H, presently serves as the director of the Harvard Humanitarian Initiative’s program on Children in Conflict and Crisis, which was established to specifically address the unmet needs of these hyper-vulnerable children by highlighting opportunities for improving the operational and policy response of service providers.
-Current projects include addressing child mental health issues in Iraq and raising awareness of the needs of children born of sexual violence in the Democratic Republic of Congo.
+In fact, as a result of their inherent vulnerability, children are disproportionately impacted by war, social unrest, disaster, and economic crisis.
+Brett D. Nelson, MD, MPH, DTM&H, presently serves as the director of the Harvard Humanitarian Initiative’s program on Children in Crisis, which was established to specifically address the unmet needs of these hyper-vulnerable children by highlighting opportunities for improving the operational and policy response of service providers.
+Current projects include addressing the clinical and mental health needs of children and youth in crisis-affected regions of the Middle East and sub-Saharan Africa.

 Training front-line providers in critical newborn and maternal care